LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 ## Advanced usage

-It is possible to manually specify the number of evaluations, samples, and/or seconds to run benchmarking for.
+It is possible to manually specify the number of evaluations, samples, and/or seconds to run benchmarking for and configure the default benchmarking runtime.
 It is also possible to pass a teardown function or an initialization function that runs only once.
 See the docstring of [`@be`](@ref) for more information on these additional arguments.

 [^1]: note that the samples are aggregated element wise, so the max field reports the maximum
     runtime and the maximum proportion of runtime spent in garbage collection (gc).
 Thus it